sorinpoco/Workshop/README.md

-# powercoders
+# My Workshop repo
-My Poco repo stuff to the rescue
+This is where I put the dirs and files I made in class